Abdul-Sayed/react-notes-awsayed/Redux/redux_notes.md

 Sends action to reducer

 # Reducer
 Reducers: Specify how app state changes depending on the specific action.
+Contains the data we want to save to store.
 Returns new state

 <!-- //////////////////////////////////////////////////////////////// -->